Korean watermelon punch is a popular summer dessert and drink. It’s light, refreshing and will quench your thirst for sure!

 Fruit

-- 420g/ 15 ounces watermelon, balled or small cubed
+- 420g / 15 ounces watermelon, balled or small cubed

-- (optional) 95g/3.4 ounces melon, balled or small cubed
+- (Optional) 95g / 3.4 ounces melon, balled or small cubed

-- (optional) 40g/1.4 ounces pineapple, cubed
+- (Optional) 40g / 1.4 ounces pineapple, cubed

-- (optional) 40g/1.4 ounces lemon, thinly sliced
+- (Optional) 40g / 1.4 ounces lemon, thinly sliced

-- (optional) 20g/0.7 ounces blueberries
+- (Optional) 20g / 0.7 ounces blueberries

-- (optional) fresh mint leaves for decoration
+- (Optional) fresh mint leaves, for garnish

 - Option 1 (my favourite) – 2 cups Sprite + 3 Tbsp watermelon juice + ice cubes for extra chilling

-- Option 3 (my third choice) – 1/2 cup Milk + 1 and 1/2 cup Sprite + 3 Tbsp watermelon juice + ice cubes for extra chilling
+- Option 3 (my third choice) – 1/2 cup milk + 1 and 1/2 cup Sprite + 3 Tbsp watermelon juice + ice cubes for extra chilling

 How to Make Korean Watermelon Punch

-Korean Watermelon Punch
+Korean Watermelon Punch (Subak Hwachae)

 Ingredients